StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/create-a-function.md

     **- Definition \***

     Enter the JavaScript code for your function.
-If you need inspiration, refer to our [GitHub repository with function examples]().
+If you need inspiration, check out the [GitHub repository with function examples]().

     ---